jakepalanca/Caching-Server/README.md

-# CryptoCacheAPI
+# Caching Server

-CryptoCacheAPI is a Javalin-based API that caches cryptocurrency data from the CoinGecko API and provides endpoints for fetching and searching this data.
+This is a Javalin-based API that caches cryptocurrency data from the CoinGecko API and provides endpoints for fetching and searching this data.
 It supports various data types, such as market cap, volume, price change, rank, and more.
 The API also features Quartz-based scheduled tasks to keep the cached data up-to-date.

 ## Table of Contents